equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 description: "Placeholder description"
 ---

-Last night I went to my local council meeting.
+Last month I went to my local council meeting.
 It was the first meeting I'd been to since moving to Bondi three years ago, and the second local council meeting I've ever been to.